AchourOussama/wordpress-aws/README.md

+# About :

+This project consists of deploying a WordPress website on an AWS ECS Cluster

 # implementation

-# Overview :
+## Overview :

 This a step-by-step documentation that covers all the technical implementation of the architecture that we have desinged for the wordpress wesbite project

 ---

-# Architedute diagram:
+## Architedute diagram:

 ![wordpress website .png](/Files%26Images/wordpress%20website%20.png)